GeoSot/Laravel-EnvEditor/README.md

      EnvEditor::addKey($key, $value, array $options = [])
      // Adds new Key in .env file
-     // As options can pass ['index'=>'someNumericIndex'] in order to place the new key after an other and not in the end
+     // As options can pass ['index'=>'someNumericIndex'] in order to place the new key after an other and not in the end or ['group'=>'MAIL/APP etc'] to place the new key oat the end of the group

      EnvEditor::editKey($key, $nvalue)
      // Edits existing key value